-This Superintendent's Employment Contract (the "Contract") is entered into by and between the Board of Trustees (the "Board") of College Station Independent School District (the "District"), as a body politic and corporate, of Brazos County, Texas, and Michael T. Martindale (the "Superintendent").
-This Contract is entered into and executed pursuant to the authority of Texas Education Code Section 11.201, Texas Education Code Chapter 21, and the general laws of the State of Texas.
+This Term Contract is entered into by and between the Board of Trustees (the "Board") of College Station Independent School District (the "District"), and a body politic and corporate, of Brazos County, Texas, and Michael T. Martindale (the "Superintendent").
+This Contract is entered into and executed pursuant to the authority of Texas Education Code Section 11.151, Texas Education Code Chapter 21, and the general laws of the State of Texas.
 The Board on behalf of the District and the Superintendent may be referred to jointly in this Contract as "Parties".

-The Board and the Superintendent, for and in consideration of the terms stated in this Contract, hereby agree as follows:
+The Board and the Superintendent, for and in consideration of the terms stated in this contract, hereby agree as follows: